 Managing Culture Wars, Tribalism & Disinformation

-Across the world, from Europe to America, and Brazil to China, populist actors have been rousing people against each other in a wave of divisive nationalism, disinformation and polarisation.
-Their goals have been to gain power by tapping into discontent and discrediting existing systems, processes, institutions and public figures.
-They then consolidate influence through patronage, altering the political, electoral and information environment and eroding accountability.
+Across the world, from Europe to America, and Brazil to China, populist actors have been rousing people against each other and ‘the Establishment’ in a wave of divisive nationalism, disinformation and polarisation.
+Their goals have been to gain power by tapping into discontent with existing systems, processes, institutions and public figures.
+They consolidate influence through patronage, altering the political, electoral and information environment and eroding accountability.

 Social media has accelerated the spread of narratives that pit sections of the populace against each other along ever-evolving dividing lines.
 Every social debate is turned into a question of core identity and values and a test of nationality and patriotism.
 The stakes have been raised so high and means of communications so polarised that reasonable, balanced and informed debate is hard to find.
 The concept of truth has become subjective as people base their judgements on their own limited experience and that of their echo chamber, without verifying facts or exploring other perspectives.

 Many people are unaware their rights and national stability are at risk.
 Others are all too aware and coming together in various movements across the globe to counter threats to democracies, social cohesion and cross-border cooperation.

 We are consulting renowned experts and politicians from across Europe, UK and US to explore the political science and tactics behind today’s culture wars, as disruptive forces exploit fault lines and grievances to polarise our societies by weaponizing issues like immigration, the pandemic, climate change and racism.

 We discuss the use of disinformation and conspiracy theories, the appeal of simplistic and misleading solutions, partisanship and identity politics – all amplified through distorting social media, partisan media outlets and new groups and think-tanks.